 By Tambay A. Obenson | Shadow and Act June 10, 2014 at 1:01PM

-While it's not law in Sweden, theaters there are using it to draw attention to how few movies fully incorporate rich, complex female characters in their narratives, which could affect box office for some films.
-And it's an initiative that's been well-received by filmgoers in the country.
-Even the state-funded Swedish Film Institute supports it, as well as Scandinavian cable TV channel Viasat Film, who said previously that it would start using the ratings in its film reviews.
+While it's not law in Sweden, theaters there are using it to draw attention to how few movies fully incorporate rich, complex female characters in their narratives - a move that could affect box office for some films.
+Thus far, the initiative has been well-received by film-goers in the country.
+Even the state-funded Swedish Film Institute supports it, as well as Scandinavian cable TV channel Viasat Film, who previously announced that it would start using the Bechdel ratings in its film reviews.

 1. It has to have at least two [named] women in it...

 With regards to our continuous discussions on defining black film, or identifying a black film aesthetic, on the old S&A site (pre-Indiewire) I invited readers to help me in coming up with a similar kind of test that we could use to measure similar racial inequalities in cinema.
 But, in the end, we couldn't so simplistically narrow it down to just 3 questions, as in the Bechdel test.